fstark/blog/content/blog/portal/portal.md

 But that 5100 is really really good looking.
 Really reminds me of the later [HP85 series](https://en.wikipedia.org/wiki/HP_Series_80
 ).

-{% blogimage "img/hp85.png", "Guess what?
-It was also released before the Portal..." %}
+{% blogimage "img/hp85.png", "Sorry, I am HP, I do everything you do, but better..." %}

 Well a big difference was that the portal had a single line character screen.